 As an outgrowth of the Clemente Course, Clemente students at East High turned their school "inside out."
 Although East High School is now 63% “minority” with Latino, Pacific Islander, Asian, and African American students and student refugees from around the world in its classrooms, many in Salt Lake still imagine the school as it used to be—predominantly white.
 The Clemente students wanted to show East High's true face to the world.
 Read more about the "We Are One Inside Out Project.

 The Clemente Course has received major support from Alternative Visions, a fund of the Chicago Community Trust.
-Additional support for Clemente has been provided by the Sorenson Foundation.
-The Clemente Course is made possible through partnerships with the University of Utah Honors College, the Honors College at Westminster College, Salt Lake Community College, University of Utah College of Humanities, West High School, and University Neighborhood Partners.
+The Clemente Course also receives generous support from the Larry H. Miller Charities.
+The Clemente Course is made possible through partnerships with the the University of Utah Honors College, the Honors College at Westminster College, Salt Lake Community College, University of Utah College of Humanities, West High School, and East High School.